 Thanks to our friends at Xero

-2021 can be different.
+But it can be different.
 Our friend Rebecca Gravestock, Director of People and Performance Australia and Asia for online accounting software platform Xero, shared ways you create a working environment where your people feel safe, supported and enabled to do their best – whether they’re at home or in the office.